JasperChen97/Ticketing-UI/README.md

-<h1 align="center"><Ticketing-UI></h1>
+# Ticketing-UI

-<p align="center"><Proof of concept UI for a ticketing application.
-The UI allows the users to browse through the available tickets, choose the time and location of the event, and select the available seatings.></p>
+Proof of concept UI for a ticketing application.
+The UI allows the users to browse through the available tickets, choose the time and location of the event, and select the available seatings.

 ## Available Commands